hyscale-lab/LLM-Benchmarking/README.md

 ### **3. View Results**

 LLMetrics saves plots (latency graphs - CDF Plots) in the designated output directory `benchmark_graph`

+## **Input Type**

+LLMetrics supports these input types, which can be set in the consiguration file using `input_type`.
+This does not apply to `Accuracy` metrics since it uses its own input.
+- `static`: Use the same prompt for every request.
+- `trace`: Use a preprocessed input derived from Azure trace dataset.
+See [releases](https://github.com/hyscale-lab/LLM-Benchmarking/releases).

 ## **Continuous Benchmarking Workflow**